coditorium/nodejs-read-config/README.md

 - **paths** (String/Array) - path (or array of paths) to configuration file.
 If passed an array of paths than every configuration is resolved separately than merged hierarchically (like: [grand-parent-config, parent-config, child-config]).
 - **opts** (Object, optional) - configuration loading options
-    - **parentField** - (String, default: '__parent') if specified enables configuration hierarchy.
+    - **parentField** - (Boolean/String, default: true) if specified enables configuration hierarchy.
 It's value is used to resolve parent configuration file.
 This field will be removed from the result.
+A string value overrides `__parentField` property name.
-    - **optional** - (String, default: null) list of configuration paths that are optional.
+    - **optional** - (String/Array, default: []) list of configuration paths that are optional.
 If any configuration path is not resolved and is not optional it's treated as empty file and no exception is raised.
-    - **basedir** - (String/Array, default: []) base directory (or directories) used for searching configuration files. `basedir` has lower priority than child configuration directory and absolute paths.
+    - **basedir** - (String/Array, default: []) base directory (or directories) used for searching configuration files.
+Mind that `basedir` has lower priority than a configuration directory, process basedir, and absolute paths.
-    - **replaceEnv** - (String, default: '%', constraint: Must be different than any of `replace.local`) if specified enables environment variable replacement.
+    - **replaceEnv** - (Boolean/String, default: false, constraint: A string value must be different than `replaceLocal`) if specified enables environment variable replacement.
 Expected string value e.g. `%` that will be used to replace all occurrences of `%{...}` with environment variables.
 You can use default values like: %{a.b.c|some-default-value}.
-    - **replaceLocal** - (String, default: '@', constraint: Must be different than any of `replace.env`) if specified enables configuration variable replacement.
+    - **replaceLocal** - (Boolean/String, default: '@', constraint: A string value must be different than `replaceEnv`) if specified enables configuration variable replacement.
 Expected string value e.g. `@` that will be used to replace all occurrences of `@{...}` with configuration variables.
 You can use default values like: @{a.b.c|some-default-value}.
+    - **override** - (Boolean/String, default: false) If specified enables configuration overriding with environmental variables like `CONFIG_<propertyName>`.
     - **skipUnresolved** - (Boolean, default: false) `true` blocks error throwing on unresolved variables.
     - **freeze** - (Boolean, default: false) `true` [freezes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) the final config.